codesandbox/codesandbox-client/packages/homepage/content/articles/codesandbox-series-a-funding/index.md

 and putting it in the Cloud, but with a web-first solution that's faster, more collaborative, and easier to use for the whole team.

-### Get early access: Pro Workspaces
+### Get early access: Team Pro

-Today we're opening up the waitlist for Pro Workspaces, which is purpose-built for product teams of all sizes to work on code collectively—either to get feedback or code together on ideas.
-With custom npm registry support, private workspaces, and team member management, it hooks right into your component library or design system, so you can prototype, review, and iterate on ideas faster than ever, from wherever.
+Today we're opening up the waitlist for Team Pro, which is purpose-built for product teams of all sizes to work on code collectively—either to get feedback or code together on ideas.
+With custom npm registry support, private dashboards, and team member management, it hooks right into your component library or design system, so you can prototype, review, and iterate on ideas faster than ever, from wherever.

 #### [Join the Waitlist](https://airtable.com/shrlgLSJWiX8rYqyG)